SinisaVukmirovic/Interview-question-1/README.md

 After the draw is finished, win/lost status of tickets should be displayed in the *tickets section*.

 ##### **4. Section** for played tickets
 In this section, ticket appears after click on *"Add Ticket"* button.
+Player must play 5 tickets.
 Adter the draw is finished, the winning tickets are colored in green, and losing tickets in red color.

 ##### BONUS task